go-vela/site/content/usage/validation/_index.md

 ## Editors/IDEs

-Integration with editors can enhance your pipeline writing experience by providing autocompletion, inline documentation, and links to documention within your editor.
+Integration with editors can enhance your pipeline writing experience by providing autocompletion, inline documentation, and links to documentation within your editor.

 Many editors are supported out-of-the-box due to the inclusion of Vela's schema in the JSON Schema Store.
 However, _some_ editors might require manual configuration.
 You can leverage the [schema details on the schema page](/docs/usage/validation/schema/) to assist with that.